The Scholars (album)

-The Scholars is the thirteenth album by American indie rock band Car Seat Headrest, released on May 2, 2025 through Matador Records.
+The Scholars is the thirteenth studio album by American indie rock band Car Seat Headrest, released on May 2, 2025, through Matador Records.
 Work on the album began in spring 2023, after frontman Will Toledo began to recover from long COVID and histamine intolerance.
 While recording, collaboration within the band was greater, with other members contributing to the writing process.

 The album was teased through an alternate reality game-style website that gradually revealed snippets of the track "Gethsemane".
 In contrast to the indietronica and standalone songs of their previous album, Making a Door Less Open (2020), The Scholars has been promoted as a concept album and a rock opera, based around several characters who attend a university.
 It was accompanied by three singles; "Gethsemane" on March 4, "CCF (I'm Gonna Stay With You)" on April 2, and "The Catastrophe (Good Luck with That, Man)" on April 29.

 Background and recording

 While on the band's 2022 North American Tour (also called the "Masquerade Tour") frontman Will Toledo was diagnosed with COVID-19, along with drummer Andrew Katz.
 Toledo's condition later progressed into long COVID.
 After his health continued to deteriorate, leading to him becoming bedridden, Toledo cancelled the remainder of the band's tour dates in October 2022.
 During this time, the band considered disbanding for Toledo's health.
 The band also considered excluding touring completely, opting to exclusively record albums.

 Toledo was later diagnosed with histamine intolerance, forcing him to adopt a restricted diet.
 Once his health began to improve in spring 2023, work on what would become The Scholars began with extended jam sessions in order to ease back into playing after a year off.
 With the jam sessions, the band's live dynamic was brought into the studio, resulting in more collaboration between band members while writing and recording the album.
 Compared to previous Car Seat Headrest albums, where Toledo would bring solo demos to the band and flesh them out, The Scholars saw some songs originate from other members of the band.
 As songs began to take form, Toledo stated the band would not "fight" the lengths of songs, stating "I think we were just going to allow each song to be what it would be".
 The Scholars is the first Car Seat Headrest album where the songwriting credits list the entire band as writers for all songs, rather than being written solely by Toledo.

 As for his leadership role in the band's creative process, Toledo stated that he was "more of an organizer than the composer", and he felt his strengths lied in "prodding something that's already there into a direction that I see it going".
 Toledo encouraged guitarist Ethan Ives to take ownership of the sound design on the record, and Ives also co-wrote the song "Reality".
 Similar to other projects by the band, The Scholars was entirely self-produced by Toledo.
 However, unlike the band's previous albums, it was mostly recorded using analog equipment.